drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Aim of SAR Analyses
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-SAR analyses try to convert structure-activity observations into informative structure-activity relationships.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/aim-sar-analyses-3d85bae6'><i class='fa fa-play' aria-hidden='true'></i></button>SAR analyses try to convert structure-activity observations into informative structure-activity relationships.
 They aim at maximizing the knowledge that can be extracted from the raw data in molecular terms, exploit this knowledge to identify which molecules should be synthesized and identify lead compounds for either additional modifications or further pre-clinical studies.
 *[structure-activity relationships]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.